Southeastern Australian rainfall outlook

 Models indicate the currently warm Indian Ocean is likely to remain warm.
 The Indian Ocean Dipole (IOD) is expected to remain neutral for the next three months, and is therefore unlikely to have a significant influence upon this outlook.

 How accurate is the outlook?

-Outlook accuracy for the autumn period is:
+Outlook accuracy for the July to September period is:

 Bureau climatologists continually monitor the climate for any significant developments, with information on the likelihood of El Niño/La Niña and IOD events available fortnightly at the ENSO Wrap-Up.
 For a summary of Pacific and Indian Ocean outlooks, please see the Climate Model Summary.

 An expanded set of seasonal rainfall outlook maps and tables, including the probabilities of seasonal rainfall exceeding given totals (e.g. chance of receiving at least 200 mm), is available from Water and the Land.